 - Turn the Wi-Fi on you device off and then back on.
 This will force the device to scan for available networks.

 - Restart your device.
 Some always-on devices like thermostats and and doorbells may not connect to the new network without a reboot.

 - Reset network settings or forget the old network on your device.
 If your old Wi-Fi is still broadcasting, your device may be switching between networks.

 - Check if other devices can connect to the Wi-Fi network.
 If not, contact your ISP for a potential internet outage or Plume Support if your Plume network is offline.

 - Always make sure that the Wi-Fi on your old router has been turned off.
 Your device may have difficulty connecting to your Plume network if the old network is still broadcasting.
 Turning off the old Wi-Fi will also remove a potential source of interference from the environment.

 Ethernet connected devices

 - If your wired device is not connecting to the network, try power-cycling the pod while the device is still connected by Ethernet.

 - Try another Ethernet cable.
-Ethernet cable will often fail, causing poor or unstable connections.
+Ethernet cables will often fail, causing poor or unstable connections.

 Other things to check